 Recent studies indicate that the world will need $10 trillion annually between 2030 and 2050 to avoid the worst impacts of climate change.
 That’s a lot — but the world has the money.

-As the Intergovernmental Panel on Climate Change (IPCC) explains, ”there is sufficient global capital to close the global investment gaps … but there are barriers to redirecting capital to climate action.”
-The challenge, then, is not necessarily raising additional finance for climate change mitigation and adaptation, but how to align all the world’s capital towards climate action.
+As the Intergovernmental Panel on Climate Change (IPCC) explains, “there is sufficient global capital to close the global investment gaps … but there are barriers to redirecting capital to climate action.”
+The challenge, then, is not necessarily raising additional finance for climate change mitigation and adaptation, but how to align all of the world’s capital toward climate action.

 Article 2.1(c) of the international Paris Agreement on climate change aims to do just that by “making finance flows consistent with a pathway towards low greenhouse gas (GHG) emissions and climate-resilient development.”
 However, the language of Article 2.1(c) is vague on what exactly it entails.
-Eight years after virtually all countries signed the Paris Agreement, they’re still at odds over the scope of Article 2.1(c) and how it should be implemented.
+Ten years after virtually all countries adopted the Paris Agreement, they’re still at odds over the scope of Article 2.1(c) and how it should be implemented.

 Here, we explain what Article 2.1(c) is, how it interacts with other finance mandates, and what’s needed to put it into action.